spaceexpanse/libspex/README.md

-# Xaya Game Library
+# SpaceXpanse Game Library

-`libxayagame` is a C++ library that makes it easy to implement games on the [Xaya platform](https://xaya.io/).
-It takes care of the interaction with the Xaya Core daemon, so that game developers only have to implement the rules of their game.
+`libxgame` is a C++ library that makes it easy to implement games on the [SpaceXpanse platform](https://spacexpanse.org/).
+It takes care of the interaction with the SpaceXpanse Core daemon, so that game developers only have to implement the rules of their game.

 [`mover`](mover/README.md) is a simple game using this library, where players